Information Management Officer - Entry and Developmental

 - Document review and release decisions to build a corporate body of declassification knowledge

-- Facilitate the sharing of information with the Executive, Legislative and Judicial branches of the U.S. Government, Intelligence partners, the media, and the public
+- Facilitate the sharing of information with the Executive, Legislative and Judicial branches of the U.S. Government, intelligence partners, the media, and the public

 - Provide classification guidance

-- Conduct records analysis
+- Conduct analysis of Agency records

-- Develop archival requirements
+- Develop archival requirements for paper and digital content

-- Participate in search and discovery/retrieval of all data formats
+- Participate in search and discovery

 Information Management Officers from either IRRA or IMTO disciplines are also involved in the development and implementation of CIA, Intelligence Community, and national policies related to National Security Classification.